From Ferry Boat to Floating Venue

 Over the next decade the Hiyu would lie dormant except for occasional service when other, larger ferries were in need of emergency repairs.
 In the spring of 1999 she was featured in a commercial for the Seattle Seahawks and a handful of other movies and commercials.
 However, her main use at that time was to serve as training vessel for new hires to the ferry system.

 On May 17, 2016, WSDOT announced that the Hiyu had been officially retired and that it would be put up for sale.
-In October 2016 the State of Washington Surplus Operations ran an auction for Hiyu, but no takers were found.
+In October 2016 the State of Washington ran an auction for Hiyu, but no takers were found.
 A second auction for the vessel later in the year also failed to find a buyer.
-But in February 2017 the state reached an agreement to sell the MV Hiyu to Menagerie, Inc., who would keep the MV Hiyu in the Northwest, preserving her legacy and give her a new life as a Seattle’s premier floating arts, event and entertainment venue.
+But in February 2017 the state reached an agreement to sell the MV Hiyu to Menagerie, Inc., who would keep the MV Hiyu in the Northwest, preserving her legacy and give her a new life as a Seattle’s premier floating event, wedding and venue space.

 And thus, ON THE HIYU was born!